What to do if…

 What can wait

-- You do not need to prove your whole family situation at the counter — you only need enough documentation to satisfy the carrier and entry rules for this trip.
+- You do not need to explain your whole family situation at the counter.

-- You do not need to keep trying multiple staff members; focus on the airline’s documented requirement and the fastest valid way to meet it.
+- You do not need to keep asking multiple staff members the same question once the requirement and accepted format have been confirmed.

 Important reassurance